Twice Baked Mashed Potatoes

 - Twice baked mashed potatoes are perfect alongside roast turkey and spatchcock turkey for Thanksgiving.

-- Serve with spatchcock chicken or oven baked pork chops for Sunday dinner or even busy weeknights!
+- Serve with spatchcock chicken, air fryer chicken thighs or oven baked pork chops for Sunday dinner or even busy weeknights!

 Recipe notes

-- Pro tip: Prepare the entire dish up to a day in advance.
+- Pro tip: You can prepare the entire dish up to a day in advance.
 Remove from the refrigerator about an hour before you plan to bake it to allow it to come to room temperature.

 - Store leftovers for up to 3 days in the refrigerator.